himynameisdave/postcss-round-subpixels/README.md

 ### Why?

-If you use maths in your preprocessor, sometimes the output CSS is custy like `12.87378378364px`.
+If you use maths in your preprocessor, sometimes the output CSS is ugly like `12.87378378364px`.
 This is an issue because browsers are [very inconsistent](http://cruft.io/posts/percentage-calculations-in-ie/) in how they deal with sub-pixel values.
 Some round up, some round down, some round sideways - who even knows.

-Also useful for general cleanup/consistency in your stylesheets, because `12.87378378364px` is not cute.
+Also useful for general cleanup/consistency in your stylesheets, because `12.87378378364px` is not cute, and those extra bytes aren't really going to matter in how browsers render your styles.

+Ignores all non-pixel values such as percent.

 ### Sample

 ```css
 .down {